 Yes, I know, I feel your pain.

-Pedal fishing kayaks are not cheap, and they’re not set to reduce in price anytime soon.
-This kind of technology doesn’t just grow on trees, y’know?
+Kayaks with a pedal system are not cheap, and they’re not set to reduce in price anytime soon.

-But if you’re of advancing years, they make a great investment to keep active without overdoing it, and they can be well-worth the extra cost.
+And if you’re of advancing years, they can seriously help you keep active without overdoing it, and you can’t put a price on your health, can you?!

 Is a fishing kayak with pedals worth the price?